Modifications, hints, tips and technical information for the

 Custom callsign labels from KC8GL.
 Easy

 We hams love to customise our equipment.
-That's what this page is all about.
+That’s what this page is all about.
 Take your GD-77 to the next level with these superb custom laser etched labels from Greg KC8GL.
 Professional in appearance, priced very keenly, and delivered to you fast - Greg is always happy to discuss your needs and answer any questions you may have.
-For US customers only, there's also some lovely cherry wood callsign display plaques available.
+Greg also does some lovely cherry wood callsign display plaques.
 I highly recommend them!
 Visit: https://sites.google.com/view/kc8gl/radioddity-gd-77-call-sign-sticker

 Screen scratch protection.
 Easy

 (Credit to Jason VK7ZJA)